Hog-CERN/Hog/docs/index.md

 Hog offers you :

-- to work both with Windows and Linux
+- a fast way to maintain your HDL code on git
+- to have automatic tagging for easy versioning
+- a template to run a continous integration in your Gitlab repository
 - the possibility of creating multiple project sharing one top level
-- to have automatic tagging for easy versioning
 - to store the output bistream on EOS
-- a template to run a continous integration in your Gitlab repository
+- to work both with Windows and Linux

 Everything is as transparent as we could think of.
 Hog is designed to use just a small fraction of your time to setup you local machine and get you to work to the HDL design as soon as possible.